 Please follow our learning and my professional interests on my professional Twitter account: @Teachawatt

 Class Hashtag: #6WABD If you Google this hash tag or follow me on Twitter you will have an insider's view of activities that take place in our classroom.

 I firmly believe that it is important for students to be outside and moving after sitting in my classroom for six hours.
 Because of this belief I do not assign homework.
 I prepare my lesson plans with the intention that all students have enough time to complete their work, including summative (for marks) assignments, in class.
-To that end, I require all summative assessments are completed in class.
+To that end, I require all summative assessments to be completed in class.
 Included in my teaching belief system is the hope that my students reach mastery of the outcome.
 Although I try my hardest to ensure every student fully understands the concept before I summatively assess them, I understand that everyone learns differently and at different rates.
 To this end students are welcome to consult with me after they receive a grade.
 If they are not happy with the results, I am willing to sit with them and help guide them through the concept in a different manner and allow them to demonstrate their understanding of the concept again; in class, with me.
 One caveat to my belief system is that I believe reading 20 minutes a day is a lifestyle that could be adopted by all and is the best homework for students in primary grades.

 Disclaimer: Views are my own.
 The links are provided for convenience.
 LRSD#68 does not endorse these sites nor have any responsibility for the content.